deel-ai/xplique/docs/api/attributions/methods/sobol.md

 The Sobol attribution method from Fel, Cadène & al.[^1] is an attribution method grounded in Sensitivity Analysis.
-Beyond modeling the individual contributions of image regions, Sobol indices provide efficient way to capture higher-order interactions between image regions and their contributions to a neural network’s prediction through the lens of variance.
+Beyond modeling the individual contributions of image regions, Sobol indices provide an efficient way to capture higher-order interactions between image regions and their contributions to a neural network’s prediction through the lens of variance.

 !!! quote